 Apollo Astronaut Neil Armstrong

+What would disclosure of ET contact and collaboration do to our cosmology?
 In the light of a more populous universe, how would we then read the Adam and Eve narratives?
 What would shift in our understanding of the Incarnation and the Cross?
 What would change in our vision of heaven and of human society?
-Would such a revelation send us back to Psalm 8.3-4, or Genesis 6.2 or John 10.16 to ask, “Why didn’t we see that possibility before?”
+Would we return to Psalm 8.3-4, or Genesis 6.2 or John 10.16 to ask, “Why didn’t we see that possibility before?”

-You might want to ask me, “But, Paul, why is it important?
-Why even raise the question on a theological blog?”
-Because, like Gabriel Funes, I would not want to see Christians blind-sided by new information they can’t find room for in their theology.
+You might want to ask me, “But, Paul, why is it important?”
+Because, like Fr Funes, I would not want to see fellow Christians blind-sided by new information they can’t find room for in their theology.

-Considering the struggle of previous paradigm shifts, we can see on reflection that a faith is an impoverished faith if it can be blown out of the water by the revelation of a spherical planet, or a solar system with the sun at the centre, or a planet whose land masses move, or a climate that can shift, or a society of racial and gender equity!
-I hope that my Christian brothers and sisters have a faith that is thoughtful enough to be ready – in the way Gabriel Funes encourages – to accommodate new revelations about the universe.
+We can see on reflection that a faith is an impoverished faith if it can be blown out of the water by the revelation of a spherical planet, or a solar system with the sun at the centre, or a planet whose land masses move, or a climate that can shift, or a society of racial and gender equity!
+In the C21st I hope that my Christian brothers and sisters have a faith that is thoughtful enough to be ready – in the way Gabriel Funes encourages – to accommodate new revelations about the universe.
 If there are further material disclosures to come I just wouldn’t want believers to be blind-sided by them.

 For further reading…

 Christian thought has many times been at the cutting edge of significant paradigm shifts in the past.
 For a fascinating view of the historic interplay between science and faith let me recommend Margaret Wertheim’s illuminating work: Pythagoras’ Trousers: God, Physics and the Gender Wars.